error2507/3v4l3r/README.md

 7. Now you can type `node main.js` and press enter.
 #### Note: When you shutdown your PC or close the terminal the bot will be offline.
 To host it 24/7 you need a server.

 # Make sure you enter the right owner ID.
-When someone else gets access to eval it could be very dangerous.
+When someone else gets access to eval, it could be very dangerous.
 In addition I am not responsible for what you do with the bot.
 For example if you hit ratelimits or get banned.